sradevski/aida/docs/getting-started/installation.md

 npm install -g @aida/cli
 ```

-Lets create a sample directory, and a folder that will store all the models.
+Let's create a sample directory for our project, and a directory inside it that will store all the models.

 ```bash
 mkdir sampleDir